danilofreire/quarto-presentation/README.md

 ## Modifications

-The modifications made to the original Quarto Clean theme include:
+The (small) modifications made to the original Quarto Clean theme are:

 - Adjustments to the color scheme.
 - Font changes for improved readability.
 - Additional slide transition options.

-These changes are minor and aim to maintain the integrity and beauty of the original theme while providing some personalization.

 ## How to Use